obaidmasoom/obaidmasoom/README.md

 ### ERP Project Manager | ERP Consultant | Digital Transformation

-I work at the intersection of business process and technology, currently with **EasyCloud**, helping organizations plan and deliver ERP implementations end to end — from requirements gathering and process analysis through configuration, integration, and go-live support.
-My focus areas are **Odoo** and **ERPNext / Frappe**, with an emphasis on practical, well-documented implementations over one-off customization.
+I work at the intersection of business process and technology, helping organizations plan and deliver ERP implementations end to end — from requirements gathering and process analysis through configuration, integration, and go-live support.
+My focus area is **ERPNext / Frappe**, with an emphasis on practical, well-documented implementations over one-off customization.

 ### What I Work With

 - ERP Project Management
 - ERP Implementation & Rollout Planning
-- Odoo
 - ERPNext / Frappe
 - Business Process Analysis
 - Requirements Gathering & Functional Consulting